ebreton/ghost-in-a-shell/docs/INSTALL.md

 * `NAME=hello make traefik` to get a fresh blog running on <http://localhost/hello>
 * `NAME=bye make traefik` to get another blog running on <http://localhost/bye>
 * and so on...

+### HTTPs ?

+The default configuration will set-up everything on HTTP.
+But the [prod-stack](https://github.com/ebreton/prod-stack) can to serve HTTPs (as well as support Let's Encrypt protocol, and force redirection from HTTP to HTTPs)

+You only have to:

+1. change the env var $PROTOCOL to https
+1. make sure though that your $DOMAIN is accessible externaly

+The second point is a MUST since traefik will get the certificate from Let's Encrypt, that will need access to your domain in return.